grz0zrg/tinycelfgraphics/README.md

 * 176 bytes by removing null syscall parameters, this is probably safe on x86-64 but i don't know if it is safe for x86 platforms so i let that out.
 * for static graphics (procedural) some bytes can be gained by using a static buffer + call to single write syscall + adjusting the shell script to output to /dev/fb0 just like the "file output" example
-* it is probably better (~10 bytes gain) to output a .o and assemble a binary with the smallest ELF header + generated binary code, this may have some gains and the advantage of complete control on the ELF header, a complete example is available [here](http://mainisusuallyafunction.blogspot.com/2015/01/151-byte-static-linux-binary-in-rust.html) (Rust but the core idea can be adapted to C easily)

 ## Framebuffer with custom 64 bits ELF headers

-Same as before with a custom 64 bits assembly ELF header, probably the best of all executables due to flexibility (advantage of C code + hand made ELF header customizations).
+Same as before with a custom 64 bits assembly ELF header, probably the best of all methods due to flexibility and size of generated binary.
 Can be adapted for file output.

+The main advantage over all methods here is : C code + hand made ELF header customizations / complete controls The main disadvantage is : it can be harder to use since some sections like .rodata are left out so for example any float constants in C code don't work as-is, they must be defined somewhere in the assembly code and referenced in C code through pointers (see sources) if you only use integers in your program it should work as-is.

 How ?
-The program is compiled with GCC (optimized), a binary blob (without headers) is then extracted and included inside a custom ELF header compiled with NASM, the result is then compressed.
+The program is compiled with GCC (with optimization flags), a binary blob (without headers) is then extracted and included inside a custom ELF header compiled with NASM, the result is then compressed.

-There is some potentially unsafe shortcuts compared to others such as :
+There is some potentially unsafe shortcuts compared to others (they are not mandatory) such as :

 * ELF padding / ABI target / version field is used to store the framebuffer device (/dev/fb0) string, using the padding field is safe but there is still doubts about the ABI field
 * Syscalls null arguments are discarded (see `fb.c` comments), this rely on the asumption that all registers are set to 0 when the program start.

-64 bits ELF result :
+64 bits ELF result (1920x1080) :

 * 171 bytes optimized
-* 164 bytes optimized + compressed
+* 158 bytes optimized + compressed

-32 bits version is not available yet but this shouldn't be too hard to convert.
+32 bits version does not work yet. (crashing, why ?)

 Original idea / implementation come from [this article](http://mainisusuallyafunction.blogspot.com/2015/01/151-byte-static-linux-binary-in-rust.html)